HaxeFoundation/HaxeManual/md/manual/cr-metadata.md

 @:noDebug  |  Does not generate debug information into the Swf even if <code>-debug</code> is set    |  flash
 @:noDoc   |  Prevents a type from being included in documentation generation   |  all
 @:noImportGlobal   |  Prevents a static field from being imported with <code>import Class.*</code>   |  all
-@:noPackageRestrict   |  Allows a module to be accessed across all targets if found on its first type.   |  all
+@:noPackageRestrict   |  Allows a module to be accessed across all targets if found on its first type   |  all
 @:noStack  |      |  cpp
 @:noUsing  |  Prevents a field from being used with <code>using</code>   |  all
 @:notNull  |  Declares an abstract type as not accepting [<code>null</code> values](types-nullability.md)   |  all